-Business-type activities increased the City's net position by \$3.2 million.
-SPLOST proceeds of \$847,465 were transferred to the water and sewer fund to purchase equipment for the water and sewer fund, as well as to pay a portion of the principal and interest payments on the 2019 revenue bonds whose proceeds were being used for improving and constructing new infrastructure.
-Income and expense were relatively flat in relation to prior year amounts, with total revenues decreasing \$134,767 and total expenses increasing \$240,447.
+Business-type activities increased the City's net position by \$3.9 million.
+Capital assets purchased with SPLOST proceeds of \$473,000 were transferred to the water and sewer fund.
+Additional transfers were made from the SPLOST fund to the water and sewer fund to pay a portion of the principal and interest payments on the 2019 revenue bonds whose proceeds were being used for improving and constructing new infrastructure.
+Income and expense were relatively flat in relation to prior year amounts, with total revenues increasing \$355,100 and total expenses increasing \$244,800.